-In 2020 there were 3.96 billion social media users with a daily average time of 2 hours 24 minutes spent on social media platforms.
-However, using social channels for luxury brand marketing contradicts many traditional luxury brand philosophies of exclusivity.
+In 2020, there were 3.96 billion social media users with a daily average of 2 hours 24 minutes spent on social media platforms.
+However, using social media channels for luxury brand marketing contradicts the traditional luxury brand philosophy of exclusivity.
 Nevertheless, luxury brands have embraced social media to showcase their products globally.
 All luxury brands are now advertising through Instagram, TikTok, Facebook, and Twitter.

 Collaboration with Influencers

 Luxury brands are venturing into the rising trend of influencer marketing.
-Pairing up with popular influencers on social media, luxury brands can tell their brand stories across various demographics.
+Pairing up with popular influencers on social media, luxury brands can share their brand stories and reach various demographics.
 Nearly 66% of luxury brands are now working with influencers while staying true to their core values.

 Values are a pivotal factor in deciding whether the younger audience will associate themselves with a luxury brand.
-They are more conscious of the environmental and social impact of their purchases.
+As previously mentioned, this new audience is more conscious of the environmental and social impact of their purchases.
 Hence, luxury brands are repositioning themselves through these values.
-One such instance is Gucci’s efforts in producing more environmentally-friendly eyewear from castor-oil seeds in 2011.
+One such instance is Gucci’s efforts in producing more environmentally-friendly eyewear from castor oil seeds in 2011.

 Luxury brands are steadily embracing the increasing trend of a convenient purchase experience.
 Consumers are now inclined towards buying from the comfort of their homes as physical stores continue to lose their luster.
-Therefore, brands have turned to virtual try-ons to improve user experience with an added trace of fun.
-Consumers can try on numerous virtual products from their screen at their convenience.
+Therefore, brands have turned to virtual try-on to improve user experience with an added trace of fun.
+Consumers can try numerous virtual products from their screens at their convenience.

 The New Direction of Luxury Brand Marketing

 The luxury industry is reevaluating how they communicate and interact with their audience.
-Luxury brands are now trying to balance their traditional values with the escalating need to adapt to modern digital advertising.
+Luxury brands are now balancing their traditional values with the escalating need to adapt to modern digital advertising.
 A hybrid model combining both conventional and digital advertising can be the key to keep up their first-rate status.